 This is a great project for both reminding adults and teaching children about the basic principles of color theory.
-Not only is there an immediate example of warm and cool colors, there is also a very good exercise in learning complimentary colors!
+Not only is there an immediate example of warm and cool colors, there is also a very good exercise in learning complementary colors!

 First of all, since we don't have a color wheel in front of us, I'll just go ahead and explain that all colors come from the primary colors, which are: red, blue, and yellow.

 When artists talk about complementary colors, they are talking about the opposite colors to the primary colors.
 Complementary colors also exist exactly opposite of one another on a color wheel.

 - Red and Green